ysdn2018/the-next-website/src/content/graduates/aaron-mohr.md

 noun: Moment
 intro: >-
   Aaron is a digitally-driven designer and electronic musician.
-He is focused on finding new ways of creating engaging experience which allow people to experience music and art in new found ways.
-Recently, he has been exploring the intersection of music and design through audio visual art and working towards designing experience that help to enhance musical experiences and create new ways of creative generation.
+He is focused on finding new ways of creating engaging experience that blur the lines between art and design.
+Recently, he has been exploring the intersection of music and design through audio visual art and designing experiences that help to enhance musical experiences and create new ways of creative generation.
 music: |-
   Four Tet
   Geotic